MurrayEfford/SECRbook/README.md

-# A guide to spatially explicit capture-recapture
+# Spatially explicit capture--recapture

+Copyright © 2025 Murray Efford

 Spatially explicit capture--recapture has opened new possibilities for analysing data from wildlife surveys over the last 20 years.
 Theory and software have advanced